-&lt;sup>10 This is obviously a figure of speech, but I wasn't sure how else to render it; in order to work, fight, run, or whatever, they would tie in their loose garments with a rope or a belt-the idea appears to be to prepare the mind for action, which would involve discipline and determination.
+This is obviously a figure of speech, but I wasn't sure how else to render it; in order to work, fight, run, or whatever, they would tie in their loose garments with a rope or a belt -the idea appears to be to prepare the mind for action, which would involve discipline and determination.

-&lt;sup>11 I take this phrase to be basically synonymous to the figure of speech; staying sober involves being disciplined and determined.
+I take this phrase to be basically synonymous to the figure of speech; staying sober involves being disciplined and determined.

-&lt;sup>12 In verse 7 I rendered the same Greek phrase as 'at the revelation of Jesus Christ', referring to His second coming, but here in verse 13 "being brought" is in the present tense, so I take the revelation to be contemporaneous.
+&lt;sup>3 In verse 7 I rendered the same Greek phrase as 'at the revelation of Jesus Christ', referring to His second coming, but here in verse 13 "being brought" is in the present tense, so I take the revelation to be contemporaneous.
 The more we obey, the more Jesus reveals Himself to us.

-&lt;sup>13 Peter, a Jew, uses a Jewish idiom-he is not saying they are children, but are to be characterized by obedience.
+Peter, a Jew, uses a Jewish idiom-he is not saying they are children, but are to be characterized by obedience.

-&lt;sup>14 Since God is holy all the time, we are to be also.
+&lt;sup>5 Since God is holy all the time, we are to be also.
 The quote is from Leviticus 11:45 or 19:2.